TingChiehLin/TingChiehLin/README.md

 I am a Full-Stack UX/UI Developer dedicated to crafting visually engaging designs and seamless, user‑centered interactions.
 With a passion for exploring emerging technologies and innovative problem‑solving methods, I deliver creative, high‑impact solutions.

-Currently, I am pursuing a Master of Computer Science at Sydney University, specializing in Artificial Intelligence, Human‑Computer Interaction, and Software Engineering.
+Currently, I am pursuing a Master of Computer Science at Sydney University specializing in Artificial Intelligence, Human‑Computer Interaction and Software Engineering.

 # 📖 Table Of Contents
 - [📖 Table Of Contents](#-table-of-contents)